AliceO2Group/AliceO2/doc/CMakeMigration.md

 ### Preamble

-CMake 3.14 is now required.
-We could live without, but it's easier with that version.
-As we anyway compile our version, I guess that's not a big deal.
-Note that when out CMake 3.15 will bring some generator expressions features that we might want to take advantage of (e.g. [REMOVE_DUPLICATES](https://gitlab.kitware.com/cmake/cmake/issues/18210))
+CMake 3.13 is still the minimum version required.
+3.14 would be interesting but is not critical.
+Note that when out CMake 3.15 will bring some generator expressions features that we might want to take advantage of (e.g. [REMOVE_DUPLICATES](https://gitlab.kitware.com/cmake/cmake/issues/18210)) and so might justify bumping the CMake version we use at that moment.

 ### Project wide setup